-2. Institution will assist complainant with contacting local police if complainant requests, and complainant will be provided with contact information for local police department;

-3. Institution will provide written instructions on how to apply for a protective order;

-4. Institution will provide written information to complainant on how to preserve evidence;
+- 1. Institution will assess immediate safety needs of complainant; - 2.
+Institution will assist complainant with contacting local police if complainant requests, and complainant will be provided with contact information for local police department; - 3.
+Institution will provide written instructions on how to apply for a protective order; - 4.
+Institution will provide written information to complainant on how to preserve evidence;

-5. Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate;

-6. Institution will provide a "no trespass" (PNG) directive to accused party if deemed appropriate.
+- 5. Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate; - 6.
+Institution will provide a "No Contact" directive to accused party if deemed appropriate.